 Annecy, the Venice of the Alps

-Set up as an arboretum when Savoie was joined to France, they present a beautiful variety of species from Europe, America and Asia.
-One can admire several century-old giant sequoias and a ginkgo biloba, “the tree with forty écus”.
-Along the port on the banks of the Thiou (pier), one discovers the massive constructions of the castle.
+Transformed into an arboretum during the annexation of Savoie to France, they showcase a beautiful variety of tree species from Europe, America, and Asia.
+Visitors can admire several centuries-old giant sequoias and a ginkgo biloba, known as the “forty-coin tree.”
+Along the developed port on the banks of the Thiou (landing stage), one can explore the massive structures of the castle.

 Pont des Amours (Bridge of Loves)

-Enormously photographed by holidaymakers and used for wedding photos, the Pont des Amours is a must for visitors discovering Annecy.
+Highly photographed by vacationers and often chosen as a backdrop for wedding photos, the Pont des Amours (Lovers’ Bridge) is a must-visit for those exploring Annecy.

-Facing the boats mooring on the banks of the quays of the Canal du Vassé under the shelter of the surrounding century-old trees, this bridge is indeed a symbol of Annecy.
+Facing the boats anchored along the Canal du Vassé on the shores of the Vassé Canal, sheltered by the surrounding century-old trees, this bridge is indeed a symbol of Annecy.

-The main artery of old Annecy is home to many shops under its arcades.
-At n°18, the hotel (16th century) of President Favre was the first seat of the Flori-montane Academy, then the bishopric of Saint François de Sales from 1610.
-At the corner of the rue de la République appears “la Manufacture”, a group of contemporary buildings.
+The main thoroughfare of Old Annecy shelters numerous shops under its arcades.
+At number 18, the hotel (16th century) of President Favre was the first headquarters of the Flori-Montane Academy, then the episcopal residence of Saint François de Sales from 1610.
+At the corner of Rue de la République appears “La Manufacture,” a collection of contemporary buildings.

-Thanks to the creation of the Place Sainte-Claire in the 20th century, the Gallo house, named after its owner and designer, the architect Charles Gallo, was particularly highlighted.
-It gives this part of the city a Turin air.
+Thanks to the creation of Place Sainte-Claire in the 20th century, the Gallo house, named after its owner and designer, the architect Charles Gallo, has been particularly highlighted.
+It imparts a Turin-inspired atmosphere to this part of the city.

-In 1794, Charles Gallo, a member of the body of architects of the kingdom of Piedmont-Sardinia and settled in Annecy, renovated and enlarged his house, with the desire to bring it up to “modern taste”.
+In 1794, Charles Gallo, a member of the Architects’ Corps of the Kingdom of Piedmont-Sardinia and established in Annecy, renovated and expanded his house with the intention of giving it a “modern touch.”

 St Pierre Cathedral

-A somewhat hidden historical monument, Saint-Pierre Cathedral is a building erected in the 16th century in old Annecy and unjustly eclipsed by the Perrière Bridge and the old prisons just opposite.
+A somewhat hidden historical monument, the Saint-Pierre Cathedral is a structure erected in the 16th century in Old Annecy, somewhat overshadowed by the nearby Perrière Bridge and the old prisons located just opposite.

-Built for the Franciscans under the direction of Jacques Rossel in a typical “Renaissance” style, the chapel had Saint François de Sales among its first bishops.
-At that time the place was divided between 2 confessions: Calvinists and Catholics.
+Constructed for the Franciscans under the guidance of Jacques Rossel in a distinctly “Renaissance” style, the chapel had among its early bishops Saint François de Sales.
+At that time, the site was divided between two confessions: Calvinists and Catholics.